-Malaysia is a suitable case to assess the role of entrepreneurship in developing countries for several reasons, First, from 2000s onwards, Malaysia has displayed a remarkable economic growth, averaging at 3-5 per cent per year.
+Malaysia is a suitable case to assess the role of entrepreneurship in developing countries for several reasons.
+First, from 2000s onwards, Malaysia has displayed a remarkable economic growth, averaging at 3-5 per cent per year.
 Assuming that the gross domestic product (GDP) is connected to entrepreneurship levels, it can be expected that there is enough bandwidth over time to record changes in the characteristics of entrepreneurship.
 Second, Malaysia has participated in the Global Entrepreneurship Monitor (GEM) since 2006 on several occasions.
 The GEM is a unique project in which a standardised methodology is used to assess entrepreneurial activity all over the globe.
 As a result, the role of entrepreneurship can be assessed in economies in distinct development phases.
 The fact that Malaysia has participated in the GEM study gives us the opportunity to cross-reference data used in this study.
-In addition, the empirical results in GEM serve as a framework for the interpretation of the results found in the Malaysian case.

-To this end, the paper is organised as follows.
-First, next sections discuss literature regarding entrepreneurship environment and economic development.
-In the subsequent sections, the methodology of the present study is then described, followed by a presentation of the findings.
+In addition, the empirical Entrepreneurial environments and growth sections, the methodology of the present study is then described, followed by a presentation of the findings.
 The paper ends with the conclusions and recommendations for future research.